 In a recent Industry Week survey saw 56% of the C-Suite respondents could not name a use case for pursuing IIoT.
 Based on what our customers tell us, the best use case for IIoT analytics becomes obvious when you have more visibility into what’s really happening on the plant floor.

 We typically see that our customers make tangible OEE improvements within months by making small tweaks for big effects.
-In other words, they implemented SensrTrx and saw the use case right away (see the case study here).
+In other words, they implemented SensrTrx and saw the use case right away.

 4. Start On the Factory Floor – Build Up, Not Down